 Here's another Larsson painting, Around the Lamp.
-Again (as with the fork) a faint but jarringly sinister note is sounded, this time in the vaguely demonic glare of the little girl on the right.
-Rockwell's table still looks like more fun, but this one looks like more stories,
+Again (as with the fork) a faint but vaguely sinister note is sounded, this time in the demonic glare of the little girl on the right.
+Rockwell's table still looks like more fun, but this one looks like more stories:

 Jimmy Stewart Says Grace